ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-2-constructors.rst

 constructor initialize the instance variables declared in the superclass including ``private`` variables the subclass can’t directly access.

-In fact, since it is critical that all the instance variables in an object be properly initialized, Java requires that the first thing in any constructor in a subclass must be a call to ``super`` to rune one of the superclass's constructors.
-If there isn't an explicit call to ``super`` Java will automatically insert a call to ``super`` with no arguments.
+It's critical that all the instance variables in an object be properly initialized before the object is used, including by code in the rest of the constructor.
+To ensure that, if the constructor doesn't start with a call to ``super`` Java will automatically insert a call to ``super`` with no arguments.
 (That means if the superclass does not have a no-argument constructor that the subclasses will have to explicitly call ``super`` with the appropriate arguments for some constructor that does exist.
 This ensures that instances of the subclass are property initialized.)

-For example the call to ``super(theName)`` in ``Employee`` below runs the code in the ``Person`` constructor that takes a ``String`` argument which presumably initializes the ``name`` instance variable in the ``Person`` class.
+For example the call to ``super(theName)`` in ``Employee`` below runs the code in the ``Person`` constructor that takes a ``String`` argument which presumably initializes an instance variable in the ``Person`` class to hold the name.

 .. code-block:: java